 Last month, during the Meeting of Presidents of South America 2019, developments were made between Argentina and Chile’s trade relationship.
-The Chilean president, Sebastián Piñera received Argentinian president, Mauricio Macri, to celebrate the approval of the Agreement of Economic Complementation that exists between MERCOSUR countries and Chile.
-The new free trade agreement, named Protocol 61, will complement this existing agreement as well as the double taxation agreement completed in 2016.
+The Chilean president, Sebastián Piñera, received Argentinian president, Mauricio Macri, to celebrate the approval of the Agreement of Economic Complementation that exists between MERCOSUR countries and Chile.
+The new free trade agreement, named Protocol 61, will complement this existing agreement and the double taxation agreement completed in 2016.

 What’s in the Chile-Argentine Free Trade Agreement?

-The aim of the agreement is to promote and expand bilateral trade between the countries, covering goods, services and investments.
+The agreement aims to promote and expand bilateral trade between the countries, covering goods, services, and investments.
 Improved regulations and standards will provide legal certainty to importers and exporters.
 A chapter also includes the ability for SMEs to participate in public contract tenders.
 However, it deals with more than just tariffs and import duties.
-It includes new regulations on labor laws and the environment.
-The agreement looks to deregulate and liberalize a whole range of economic activities including e-commerce between Chile and Argentina, making trade easier than ever.
+It has new regulations on labor laws and the environment.
+The agreement looks to deregulate and liberalize a whole range of economic activities, including e-commerce between Chile and Argentina, making trade more accessible than ever.

-There is a specific chapter in the trade agreement focused on gender and trade.
+A specific chapter in the trade agreement focused on gender and trade.
 The objective is to boost the participation of both men and women in trade.
-This chapter also focusses on the economic empowerment of women.
-The free trade agreement proposes to increase female participation rates in both economies which contributes to sustainable economic development.
+This chapter also focuses on the economic empowerment of women.
+The free trade agreement proposes to increase female participation rates in both economies, which contributes to sustainable economic development.

 Part of the agreement covers the removal of mobile roaming costs between the two countries.
 This will make cross-border travel easier and cheaper, with all charges to be removed by 2020.
 The aim is to promote integration between border communities who need to move back and forth across the border.
 Andean community states (Peru, Bolivia, Colombia and Ecuador) hope to implement a similar initiative this year.